hortonw/container-service/docs/command.md

     - **files** - Where the file(s) can be found inside the container.
         - **mount** - The name of a mount, which must be defined in this command and must have type "output", into which your container wrote whatever file(s) you intend to upload.
         - **path** - The relative path within a mount at which output files can be found.
 Value can be templatized with input replacement keys.

+# Run
+The fields within the `run` section are the fields that control how the container will be created.
+You can configure four aspects of the container: the command-line string used to launch it, the volume mounts, the environment variables, and the ports.

+## Mounts
+There are two types of mounts: input and output.
+Input mounts can have files from the XNAT archives staged into them before container launch, but are read-only.
+Output mounts are created empty and  ready for containers to write files into.

 # Inputs
 Inputs allow you define what information and objects need to be provided when your Command is resolved before the container is launched.
 They are the way for you to gather all the requirements you need to launch your container: files, command-line arguments, environment variables, etc. Absolutely anything that you need for your container has to either be an input value or, if the input is one of the XNAT object types and the value is a big complex object, be some property or child of an input value.